-University police officers and buildings and grounds officers patrol the campus 24 hours a day, seven days a week, and are always ready to provide emergency and non-emergency assistance and service.
-All officers are equipped with two-way radios as well as body cameras when on duty.
+University police officers patrol the campus 24 hours a day, seven days a week, and are always ready to provide emergency and non-emergency assistance and service.
+All police officers are equipped with two-way radios as well as body cameras when on duty.

-All WCSU PD police officers are graduates of the Connecticut Police Academy and are empowered by state law to arrest, carry firearms and provide the same law enforcement services that local police provide for a city or town.
-In addition to police academy training, university police officers also regularly attend scheduled in-service training programs in areas such as legal updates, alcohol and substance abuse, police community relations, diversity and sensitivity training, the management of aggressive behavior, crisis intervention team training and defensive tactics.
+All WCSU PD police officers are certified by the State of Connecticut Police Officers Standards and Training Council (POSTC) and are empowered by state law to arrest, carry firearms and provide the same law enforcement services that local police provide for a city or town.
+In addition to police academy training, university police officers also regularly attend scheduled inservice training programs in areas such as first aid/CPR, de-escalation, behavioral health emergencies, legal updates, substance abuse, and defensive tactics.